fulstak/rhombus-wiki/content/learn/wallets/overview.md

 ---
 title: Wallets overview
-subtitle: Particl comes in many forms – every wallet offers different set of features – choosing one depends on your needs
+subtitle: Rhombus comes in many forms – every wallet offers different set of features – choosing one depends on your needs
 slug:
 weight: 1
 tags: